-During Q3FY22, GMG and Wood agreed to a non-binding Letter of Intent, with the aim to agree on the terms of binding agreements for Wood to design and deliver major graphene manufacturing expansion projects.
 Graphene is one of the main components enabling the GMG and University of Queensland G+AI Battery technology.
 In 2017 and 2018, GMG developed and proved its proprietary graphene production process to produce graphene from natural gas (i.e. methane).
-This process produces high quality and scalable graphene, suitable for use in clean-technology applications, including G+AI Batteries.
-GMG's arrangement with Wood is intended to support scaling and automation of the graphene production process once target consistent qualities are achieved to meet graphene supply requirements for GMG's targeted G+AI Battery division.
+This process produces high quality, 'tunable' and scalable graphene with characteristics that underpin the G+Al batteries.